Flag of Madagascar

 By 1923 there was a network of 3 lines in the northern part of the island, totalling 673km of route.
 During the 1920s and 1930s, a separate 163km line was built in the south of the island.
 All lines came under government control in the 1940s.

 In the early years of the 21st century the system was part privatized.
-The northern group of line under Madarail has been relatively successful, and operates passenger, freight and tourist services.
-Reports indicate that the FCE line, on the other hand, is run down and neglected although it appears that some services still operate, including occasional tourist trains.
+The northern group of line under Madarail operates regular passenger, freight and tourist services.
+The FCE line operates freight and occasional tourist passenger services.
+In 2018 a memorandum of understanding was signed for a new line between Antananarivo and Fianarantsoa, connecting the two networks.

 Railways Home